-- Go to the certificates preferences by opening the menu (≡), then select Settings > Privacy & Security. - 3.
+- 2. Go to the certificates preferences by clicking on the menu button, then select Settings > Privacy & Security. - 3.
 Go to the section Security > Certificates. - 4.
 Add your certificate by selecting View Certificates and clicking Import, and then locate your certificate.